Skip to content

 Homey and Flow Price Schemes

-Homey Energy pricing and Flow tag pricing (Power by the Hour or other providers) store hourly prices exactly as provided and skip the Norwegian price breakdown logic.
+Homey Energy pricing and Flow tag pricing (Power by the Hour or any other provider) store hourly prices exactly as supplied and feed them straight into the planner.
+PELS treats the source's numbers as authoritative, so adding a new region is a configuration choice in Homey, not a code change in PELS.

 Built for Homey Pro users who need tighter control over large loads.